shieldgenerator7/DnD-Stories/RealmOfMortana/RealmOfMortana.md

 “Yeah, it’s an island near here.
 There’s remains of a dead civilization there.
 We’re going to search for artifacts for our dear friend The General.”

 “Withering Woods?
 Sounds gloomy.”
-Armstig slapped away Gary tentacles that tried to grab his aurastone.
+Armstig slapped away Garry tentacles that tried to grab his aurastone.

 “Dying plants, decaying bodies, undead, and the unsettled.
 It’ll be dangerous for sure.
 Make sure you’re prepared.”